wangandi520/minecraftAutoFishing/README.md

 ## How to use

-run minecraft java, change language to English(US), run minecraftAutoFishing.py, in game, right click your fishing rod
+run minecraft java 1.17.1, change language to English(US), run minecraftAutoFishing.py, in game, right click your fishing rod

 ## need install